HabibMrad/datacamp_projects-1/Naïve Bees/Naïve Bees: Deep Learning with Images/readme.md

 ## 9. Load pre-trained model and score
 <p>Now we'll load a pre-trained model that has the architecture we specified above and was trained for 200 epochs on the full train and test sets we created above.</p>
 <p>Let's use the <a href="https://keras.io/models/model/#evaluate"><code>evaluate</code></a> method to see how well the model did at classifying bumble bees and honey bees for the test and validation sets.
 Recall that accuracy is the number of correct predictions divided by the total number of predictions.
 Given that our classes are balanced, a model that predicts <code>1.0</code> for every image would get an accuracy around <code>0.5</code>.</p>
-<p>Note: it may take a few seconds to load the model.
-Recall that our model has over 3 million parameters (weights), which are what's being loaded.</p>

 ```python